 Pierce Brothers Santa Paula Cemetery continuously grows to meet the needs of the Santa Paula and Ventura County communities.
 As a nondenominational cemetery, we have a staff who welcomes people of all religious backgrounds and cultural traditions.
 We understand the struggles of losing a loved one and promise to provide you with care, compassion and personal service.
 Contact us if you have an immediate need or to learn more about our burial and cremation services and plan-ahead options.

 Our Santa Paula cemetery history spans more than 100 years.
 In the late 1800s, Pierce Brothers Santa Paula Cemetery in Santa Paula, California, was divided into 3 family sections: the Sewell, Fagan and Mt.
 Olive sections.

 In 1903, our cemetery was incorporated and became known as the Santa Paula Cemetery Association.
 Although the cemetery was an endowment care cemetery at this time, its 3 original sections were considered nonendowment care gardens.
 Ed Davis became the controlling owner in 1950 and was responsible for establishing the endowment care of the original sections, thus giving our cemetery its uniform appearance today.

 St. Francis Dam Flood

-In 1928, the city of Santa Paula was devastated by flooding caused by the collapse of the St. Francis Dam.
+On March 13, 1928, the city of Santa Paula was devastated by flooding caused by the collapse of the St. Francis Dam.
 Considered one of the worst disasters of California, the flood waters took the lives of hundreds of people who lived in the Santa Clara River Valley area.
-Pierce Brothers Santa Paula Cemetery buried 34 victims of the flood.
+Pierce Brothers Santa Paula Cemetery buried 50 victims of the flood.
+On the anniversary date of the flood, memorial crosses are placed on the graves of those individuals whose lives where claimed by the floodwater.
 Today, a memorial stands to honor and remember the victims who lost their lives on that tragic day.